burlachenkok/burlachenkok.github.io/_posts/2022-12-19-Audited-courses-KAUST-Fall-2022-CS294V-AMCS343.md

 ---
 layout: post
-title: About courses CS294V System Architecture and AMCS 343 Fast Solvers.
+title: About courses CS294V System Architecture and AMCS 343 Fast Solvers for Large Systems.
 published: true
 ---

-About courses that I have audited during Fall, 2022 - CS294V System Architecture and AMCS 343 Fast Linear Solvers.
+About courses that I have audited during Fall, 2022: CS294V and AMCS 343.

 ---